KenshinChao-ux/eGain-Take-Home-Assignment-Kenshin-Chao/README.md

 # eGain-SWE-Take-Home-Assignment

 ### chat icon from Figma.
-Bot icon from freepik.com
+Bot and user icon from freepik.com